Skip to main content

-NEWS!
-The U.S. Center for Disease Control has released its most recent statistics for autism rates.
-The new statistics show 1 in 54 children in the United States is on the autism spectrum.
-The rate is 4.3 times higher among boys than girls.
-The rate for ASD in boys is 1 in 34.
-The rate for girls is 1 in 145.
-(2016)
+Current statistics show 1 in 31 children in the United States is on the autism spectrum.
+Boys are more than 4 times more likely than girls to be on the spectrum.
+The rate for ASD in boys is 4 in 100.
+The rate for girls is 1 in 100.
+(Autism Speaks)

-According to the Center for Disease Control and Prevention, 1 in 54 children in the United States is on the autism spectrum.
+According to the Center for Disease Control and Prevention, 1 in 31 children in the United States is on the autism spectrum.
+For adults on the spectrum it’s 1 in 45.
 Youth Services Staff has compiled a list of autism spectrum resources for families.
 The best place to start, if you suspect your child might be on the spectrum, is to have your child screened.
 The earlier your child starts therapies, the better.
-If your child is under age three there are two local agencies, Mentor South Bay Early Intervention and Thom Anne Sullivan Center, that provide screening services.
+If your child is under age three there are three local agencies, Mentor South Bay Early Intervention, Thom Anne Sullivan Center, and Partners in Child Development, that provide screening services.
 If your child is age three or older, contact the Lowell Public Schools for assistance.

 Information contained on this web page does not constitute library endorsement of a treatment, agency or advocacy group.
 The library maintains that it is up to the parent/legal guardian to determine proper treatment for his/her child.
 This web page is solely a place of information for the huge array of materials related to Autism Spectrum Disorders.